 Course Syllabi and Standard Course Outline (SCO) Policies

 Faculty must comply with the latest Academic Senate Policy on the minimum information that needs to be included in SCOs and course syllabi.
-In addition, CBA SCOs and syllabi must conform to the Master SCO Narrative for CBA Core Curriculum Courses.
+The Department approved the following addition to the SCO requirement (May 9, 2014):

 Department Committee Memberships

 Download the Department of Marketing current CBA & Marketing Committee assignments (Excel format).

 Department RTP Document

 RTP candidates should use the Department of Marketing RTP Document as a guide in preparing their various review files (e.g., Retention, Tenure).
 This document is also used by RTP committees in evaluating candidates.